shadows911/baruf/content/p/names.md

 > [in *Philosophical Investigations*]: A builder and his assistant
 > have just four kinds of building stones that they use.
 They speak a
 > little primitive language that has just four corresponding words in
-> it: "block," "pillar," "slab," and "beam."
+> it: "block", "pillar", "slab", and "beam".
 They build things,
 > engaging in their nonlinguistic activities aided by a certain
-> primitive sort of linguistic activity: the builder says "slab," and
+> primitive sort of linguistic activity: the builder says "slab", and
 > the assistant brings a stone of the appropriate shape.
 Now, someone
 > might say, "Of course, that word 'slab' bears the [designation]
 > relation to a block of this shape, and its meaning is the